Gliding effortlessly along the Irrawaddy River to the archaeological town of Bagan, also renown as Burma’s Temple Town, which sits in central Burma…

 Bagan was the capital, political, economic, and cultural hub of the Pagan Empire from 1044 to 1287.

-The spectacular temples on the Bagan plains is the result of 250 years of Bagan’s rulers and their wealthy subjects constructing over 10,000 religious monuments in an area of 104-square kilometres.
+The spectacular temples on the Bagan plains is the result of 250 years of Bagan’s rulers and their wealthy subjects constructing over 10,000 religious monuments, in an area of 104-square kilometres.

 Apparently, the best way to see and appreciate Bagan’s expansive temple site is by taking to the air in a hot air balloon.

-Although, at a starting price of USD$320 in a basket of 12-16 passengers, unfortunately, this was a bit too pricey for my budget.
+Although, at a starting price of USD$320 in a basket of 12-16 passengers, this is a bit too pricey for my budget.

-The plethora of temples can be exhausting, so I suggest to start with the main temples then go back to the smaller ones, but spread over 2 or 3 days, if you have time.
+The plethora of temples can be exhausting, so I suggest to start with the main temples then go back to the smaller ones, but spread over 2 or 3 days if you have time.

 Bagan is in Myanmar’s dry zone and it’s really hot and sunny all the time, even during the wet season.

 Tourists are forbidden to hire scooters or motorbikes.
-The reason provided from officials is “safety’.
+The reason provided from officials is ‘safety’.
 I don’t believe this and believe that this is another form of controlling the distance in which tourists can venture independently.

-Sunsets at the temples
+Sunset at the temples

-Of course, try to see a sunset at one of the temple sites…it’s pretty spectacular (if it’s not too cloudy).
+Of course, try to see a sunset at one of the temple sites…it’s pretty spectacular, if it’s not too cloudy.

 From Old Bagan, travel south on the Bagan-B Auk Road, then turn left on the road that takes you right through New Bagan and at the end of this road, turn left again.